Gabriela, Clove and Cinnamon

-Gabriela, Clove and Cinnamon (Gabriela, Cravo e Canela) is a Brazilian modernist novel.
-It was written by Jorge Amado in 1958 and published in English in 1962.
-It is widely considered one of his finest works.
-A film adaptation of the same name was created in 1983.
+Gabriela, Clove and Cinnamon (Gabriela, Cravo e Canela) is a Brazilian modernist novel by Jorge Amado, originally published in 1958 and later published in English in 1962.
+It is widely considered one of Amado's finest works.
+A film adaptation, Gabriela, was released in 1983.

+It is Jorge Amado 3rd most bestselling book, having sold 2 million copies.

 Plot summary

 Gabriela, Clove and Cinnamon is a romantic tale set in the small Brazilian town of Ilhéus during the 1920s.
 The town is experiencing a record large cacao crop, which makes it a thriving place and gives it an economic upswing and great progress.
 Still there is a conservative streak among the town folk and they are still relying on old traditions, like violent political takeovers and vengeance against unfaithful women.
 The book tells two separate but related tales: first, the romance between Nacib Saad, a respectable bar owner of Syrian origin, and his new cook Gabriela, an innocent and captivating migrant worker from the impoverished interior.
 The gap between the worlds of Nacib Saad and Gabriela make their romance a challenge to the unwritten rules of Ilhéus society and will subsequently change the two of them forever.

 The second part to this story is about the political struggle between the seasoned cacao plantation owners, with the powerful Bastos clan in pole position, and the forces of modernization, in the person of Mundinho Falcão, a wealthy young man from Rio de Janeiro.
 It can be read simultaneously as an unusual, charming love story, a description of the political and social forces at work in 1920s Brazil, a somewhat satirical depiction of Latin American aspirations to "modernity", and a celebration of the local culture and pleasures of Bahia.